-Here’s one of our favorite fiction pieces from the Spring 2o18 issue.
-An allegory imbued with hearty doses of magical realism and grit.
-I’d say more, but this one creeps up on you and I don’t want to spoil it.
+Here’s one of our favorite fiction pieces from the Spring 2018 issue, an allegory imbued with hearty doses of magical realism and grit.
+We’d say more, but this one creeps up on you and we don’t want to spoil it.
 Benjamin made a fabulous recording of it with his friend Dustin Spillman backing him up musically.
 It’s amazing.
 Hit play and read along!

 HOLE in the WALL